schenke-io/laravel-relation-manager/README.md

 }

 ```

+This command is called by default with `php artisan relation-manager:run`.

-The following methods can be used:
+The following methods can be used inside `handle()`:

 | method                  | parameter                                          | details                                                      |
 |-------------------------|----------------------------------------------------|--------------------------------------------------------------|